-- receive a FAIL grade and not be permitted to continue in SCWK 3300 or SCWK 4302; or - 2. not receive a FAIL grade and be permitted to continue SCWK 3300 or SCWK 4302 in a subsequent field setting.
+- 1. receive a FAIL grade and not be permitted to continue in SCWK 4302; or - 2. not receive a FAIL grade and be permitted to continue SCWK 4302 in a subsequent field setting.

 The final decision regarding grading outcome rests with the BSW Field Education Coordinator and is subject to appeal by the student.